 When blood is blocked from delivering needed oxygen to the heart muscle, some of that vital tissue dies, resulting in a heart attack.
 It can cause severe pain and discomfort that presents most predominantly as chest pain.

 Heart-related chest pain is referred to clinically as “angina,” and it’s often hard for patients to define.
-People will describe it as something squeezing the chest or pressure as if someone were sitting on it.
+People will describe it as squeezing the chest or pressure like someone sitting on it.

-Kettering Health cardiologist Dr. Nathaniel Dittoe, said that many people may not realize they are experiencing a cardiac event, especially if they’ve had no history of it before.
+Kettering Health cardiologist Dr. Nathaniel Dittoe says that many people may not realize they are experiencing a cardiac event, especially if they’ve had no history of it before.

 When to suspect a cardiac event

 “A lot of times, for an acute cardiac event, it comes on suddenly, and the patient may never have had these symptoms before,” he said.
 “Patients will usually stop whatever they’re doing and sit and rest for a minute to see if the symptoms go away, but they don’t.
 The symptoms do not get better.”

 Patients describe feeling nauseated and breaking out into a cold sweat.
 There can be other associated symptoms, as well, such as discomfort in the left arm, shoulder, back, neck, and jaw.
 These symptoms should be considered red flags and possible beginnings of a heart attack.